jaymarnz/dialserver/README.md

     $ node -v
     ```

-    You may also have to install NPM separately if `npm -v` says its not found:
+    You may also have to install NPM separately if `npm -v` says it's not found:
      ```
     $ sudo apt install npm
     $ npm -v
     ```

 5. Install additional development tools to support NPM modules that require compilation.
-These were already installed on my RPi distribution but you might need them if you use another.
+Some of these were already installed on my RPi distribution.
     ```
     $ sudo apt install build-essential libusb-1.0-0 libusb-1.0-0-dev libudev-dev
     ```